petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 | String| The IP address in dot-decimal notation, e.g., "192.168.1.201". |

 #### Common Examples
-*   **Typical Static IP on a Home Network:**
+*   **Typical Static IP for a WiFi Station interface:**
-    *   Make sure this address is outside your router's DHCP assignment range to prevent conflicts.
-    *   `$323=192.168.1.201`
+    *   `$322=192.168.1.201`

 #### Tips & Tricks
-- If you choose a static IP, consider configuring your router to reserve that IP for the controller's MAC address to further prevent conflicts.
+- Ensure this IP address is unique on your network segment and does not conflict with other devices or your router's DHCP assignment range.

 ---

-## `$324` – WiFi STA Gateway
+## `$323` – Gateway 3 (Network Interface 3 Gateway)
-Manually sets the Gateway (router) IP address for the WiFi connection.
+Manually sets the Gateway (router) IP address for the third network interface.

 :::info Context
-- This setting is **only** used if `$322=0` (Static IP Mode).
+- This setting is **only** used if `$321=0` (Static IP Mode for the interface normally used for WiFi Station).
-- This is the IP address of your WiFi router.
+- This is the IP address of the gateway device (usually your router) for this network interface.
 - It is required for features like NTP time synchronization (`$332`) to work.
 :::